jamesonmccowan/espresso/syntax-ref.md

 Numbers are split between two types, int and float.
 Integers can be specified in base 2 with the prefix 0b, base 8 with the prefix 0o, base 16 with the prefix 0x, and all other numbers are base 10.
 Floats can be specified in base 10 with an optional exponent suffix, or base 16 with exponent expressed with p eg 0x123.456p-3.
 Both ints and floats can have their digits separated by an underscore.
 Numbers can also be suffixed by an identifier (with no spaces in between) which indicates a function to be called, eg 2px.

 ### Strings
-Strings can use single quotes, double quotes, or backticks with the same semantics.
-They all also have a triple quoted form.
-Raw strings (which don't process escapes other than \\ and their quote type) are indicated by a \ prefix.
-All strings are format strings by default, with string interpolation being indicated by \{...}.
+Strings can use single quotes or double quotes which may be tripled with Pythonic semantics.
+Backticks are used for raw strings (escapes other than `\\` and ```\` ``` aren't processed).
+Single and double quoted strings are format strings by default, with string interpolation being indicated by `\{...}`.
 String interpolation doesn't support nesting quotations to avoid excessive complexity in the tokenizer, so strings within the braces must use a different quote type from the surroundings.
 Comments are not supported.
 Strings can also be suffixed by an identifier which is a function to be called on it (taking priority over prefix functions)

 ## Inspirations
 Quick list of languages researched for feature integration: